rjwalls/CS4401-notes/2099-01-02-getting_started.md

 ```

 Feel free to customize this file if you want to personalize your setup.

+The config changes the Tmux prefix key from the default `Ctrl-b` to `Ctrl-a`,
+which is what I use during lecture.
+It also enables mouse support, gives you
+`h`, `j`, `k`, and `l` shortcuts for moving between panes, keeps new panes and
+windows in your current directory, increases the scrollback history, and adds a
+status bar with useful system information.

 **Note on scrolling in Tmux**: Scrolling can be a bit tricky in Tmux.
 If you’re using the configuration file above, you can scroll by pressing `Ctrl-a` followed by `[` and then using the arrow keys.
 Press `Esc` to stop scrolling and return to input mode.